-Coaching sessions are for you, the person behind the parent, to work through personal challenges while balancing your parent responsibilities.
+These coaching sessions are for you, the person behind the parent, to work through different challenges while balancing being a parent.

-These are confidential and non-judgemental sessions to focus on the challenges affecting you.
+These are confidential and non-judgemental sessions to focus on the issues affecting you.

 - feeling overwhelmed and in need of some thinking space

 - needing better life balance

 - working through different parenting, work & family challenges